paynl/opencart3-plugin/README.md

 # Description

-With the Pay. plugin you can easily add different payment methods to your OpenCart 3 webshop.
-You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#opencart-three for more documentation of our plugin.
+The Pay. plugin provides a large number of payment methods for your OpenCart 3 webshop.
+Go to https://www.pay.nl (Dutch) for an overview of all our features and services, or visit https://docs.pay.nl/plugins#opencart-three for more documentation of our plugin.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)